Our Impact

 Agriculture and Natural Resources

-Oglethorpe County commodities have a farm gate value of more than $220 million, including landscape services.
-Agriculture, landscape services and directly related businesses comprise 45.7% of the county’s total economic output and 29.2% of county employment.
-UGA Cooperative Extension in Oglethorpe County provides access to up-to-date research-based information from UGA experts.
-The Agricultural and Natural Resources program supports farmers, landscapers, home gardeners and other citizens throughout the county.
-Local relevant issues, such as livestock production, soil fertility and water quality, are addressed through applied research, technical assistance, on-farm consultations, classes and media.
-Distance programming efforts such as virtual meetings and online newsletters have been added to continue helping our community during the COVID-19 pandemic.
+UGA Cooperative Extension in Oglethorpe County provides access to up-to-date research-based information from experts.
+The Agricultural and Natural Resources program supports farmers and home gardeners throughout the county.
+Local issues such as livestock production and water quality are addressed through research, technical assistance, consultations, classes and media.